ansys/pydyna/src/ansys/dyna/core/pre/README.md

 # PyDYNA ``pre`` service

-The PyDYNA ``pre`` service provide the ability to create a keyword input deck through the gRPC framework.
+The PyDYNA ``pre`` service provide the ability to create keyword input decks through the gRPC framework.

 ## Run the ``pre`` service in a virtual environment